Drawsko Pomorskie: Geography

-Located in the southeast of West Pomeranian Voivodeship (since 1999) in the Pomerania region, Drawsko is situated within the Pomeranian Lakeland, the western spur of the Baltic Uplands.
+Located in the southeast of West Pomeranian Voivodeship in the Pomerania region, Drawsko is situated within the Pomeranian Lakeland, the western spur of the Baltic Uplands.
 The town lies on the headwater of the Drawa River, a right tributary of the Noteć, west of an expansive woodland with the protected area of the Drawsko Landscape Park.

 The regional capital Szczecin is about 100 km to the west.
 A large training area south of the town is frequently used in NATO exercises.